pripakhotness81/notes/README.md

 Secondly, planning ahead is crucial.
 Make a plan for your day, week, or even month, depending on your project.
 Planning ahead will allow you time to think about potential issues and challenges you may face, as well as allowing you enough time for breaks and downtime.
 It will also help to keep you organized and on track with your goals.
  - 来自NLP的机器回答

+# 2023-12-31
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and up-to-date.
+Always strive to learn new programming languages and technologies, as this will expand your knowledge and make you a more well-rounded developer.
+Finally, remember to take breaks and maintain a healthy work-life balance, which will lead to long-term success and satisfaction in the field.